microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 To get started...

-1.An MSSP admin should provision SCUs (including the new **Overage SCUs**, which are $6 per SCU/hour and billed only on usage), and apply them to your Azure Lighthouse subscription
+1. An MSSP admin should provision SCUs (including the new **[Overage SCUs](https://learn.microsoft.com/en-us/copilot/security/manage-usage#how-provisioned-and-overage-scus-are-billed)**, which are $6 per SCU/hour and billed only on usage), and apply them to your Azure Lighthouse subscription
 2. make sure you have access to your customer’s Sentinel workspace

+Just last week, we announced **[Security Copilot agents](https://www.microsoft.com/en-us/security/blog/2025/03/24/microsoft-unveils-microsoft-security-copilot-agents-and-new-protections-for-ai/?msockid=330c4da567d667543ffd5c5666b966cf)** that automate repetitive, noisy tasks like user-reported phishing alerts, conditional access policy gaps for new users and apps, and DLP/IRM alerts.

+Think of these agents ***more like advanced workflows*** or simplified Logic Apps — automated, *mostly* trigger-based sequences for specific tasks + you can guide them with feedback/custom instructions in natural language.
+Most won’t take action for you, but they'll help you prioritize (e.g., classifying phish alerts as true or false positive, one-click fixes for users outside existing MFA policies, ...)

 Who doesn't want to make incident response in Sentinel faster and smarter? **[This new post](https://www.linkedin.com/pulse/incident-enrichment-security-copilot-stefano-pescosolido-hldcf/)** walks through how you can use Security Copilot with Logic Apps and MDTI to automatically enrich incidents, cut down triage time, and get better insights.

 Security Copilot egress IPs are **[now published](https://learn.microsoft.com/en-us/copilot/security/plugin-ip-address?utm_source=substack&utm_medium=email)** to help you send requests and receive responses from your plugins!

 ### Older news